Book2009/FE-NOC/README.md

 </p>

 <p align="center">
-If the color of the last pillar is red
+If the color of the last pillar is red(U-turn)
 </p>

 </p>